CyberFlameGO/svnpython/Doc/library/heapq.rst

    Pop and return the smallest item from the *heap*, maintaining the heap invariant.
 If the heap is empty, :exc:`IndexError` is raised.

-.. function:: heappushpop(heap, item)

-   Push *item* on the heap, then pop and return the smallest item from the *heap*.
-The combined action runs more efficiently than :func:`heappush` followed by a separate call to :func:`heappop`.

-   .. versionadded:: 2.6

 .. function:: heapify(x)